FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 ## Quantities

+MLRsearch specification
+{::comment}

+    [MB54]: "S" is used in the previous section, Please pick one form and be consistent through the document.

+    [VP]: S

+{:/comment}
-MLRsearch specification uses a number of specific quantities, some of them can be expressed in several different units.
+uses a number of specific quantities, some of them can be expressed in several different units.

 In general, MLRsearch specification does not require particular units to be used,